mattpitkin/psrqpy/docs/source/index.rst

     The programs and databases remain the property of the Australia Telescope National Facility, CSIRO, and are covered by the `CSIRO Legal Notice and Disclaimer <http://www.csiro.au/en/About/Footer/Legal-notice>`_.

-    If you make use of information from the ATNF Pulsar Catalogue in a publication, we would appreciate acknowledgement by reference to the publication "`The ATNF Pulsar Catalogue <http://adsabs.harvard.edu/abs/2005AJ....129.1993M>`_", R. N. Manchester, G. B. Hobbs, A. Teoh & M. Hobbs, Astronomical Journal, 129, 1993-2006 (2005) and by quoting the web address http://www.atnf.csiro.au/research/pulsar/psrcat for updated versions.
+    If you make use of information from the ATNF Pulsar Catalogue in a publication, we would appreciate acknowledgement by reference to the publication "*The ATNF Pulsar Catalogue*", R. N. Manchester, G. B. Hobbs, A. Teoh & M. Hobbs, Astronomical Journal, 129, 1993-2006 (2005) and by quoting the web address http://www.atnf.csiro.au/research/pulsar/psrcat for updated versions.

 .. _copyright-license-for-psrqpy: